Seneca-BSA/bsa/docs/ses250/lab5.md

     > |1|||||
     > |...|||||
     >
-    > **Note:** the capacitor setup already have one sheet as seperation
+    > **Note:** The capacitor setup already has one sheet as a separation
     >
     > **Lab Question 4 (Post-Lab):** Using the area of the aluminum foils you measured and the separation distance of each step from your experiment into the relationship.
 Plot your results (Capacitance along the y-axis and separation distance along the x-axis) then draw the trend line.
 This can be done by hand or software. **Hint:** It's not a linear relationship.
     >
     > **Lab Question 5 (Post-Lab):** Calculate the coefficient for the trend line?
 Does it agree with the theoretical value of \(\epsilon_0\)?
-Explain why do you think it is the same or not the same as the theoretical (other than human measurement error).
+Explain why you think it is the same or not the same as the theoretical (other than human measurement error).

-1. Disconnect the DMM and return the aluminim foil once you are done.
+1. Disconnect the DMM and return the aluminum foil once you are done.

 ### Part 2: Resistors in Parallel and in Series

-In this part the lab, we will be exploring resistor in parallel and in series configuration.
+In this part of the lab, we will be exploring resistors in parallel and series configurations.

 1. Obtain a 1kΩ resistor, two 10kΩ resistors, a breadboard and a few jumper wires.
 If the resistor value is not available, use resistors of similar value.

 1. Use the DMM at your workbench and turn it to the “Ω 2W” resistance measurement mode.
 Measure and record the resistance of each resistor.

-    > **Lab Question 6:** Record the resistance (at least 3 S.F.) of each resistor into the table below:
+    > **Lab Question 6:** Record the resistance (at least 3 S.F.) of each resistor in the table below:
     >
     > ||R1 (1kΩ)|R2 (10kΩ)|R3 (10kΩ)|
     > |---|---|---|---|